k2view-academy/K2View-Academy/articles/26_fabric_security/04c_secret_manager_interface.md

 > Notes:
 >
-> * When turned on, a default value appears, as a proposed key name, which built from the name of the Interface and the property name.
+> * When turned on, a default value appears, as a proposed **key name** that is composed of the Interface name and the property name.
 For example, the proposed key name for *Host* property in the ASSETS_DB interface would be `ASSET_DB.Host`.
-This is a suggested name, but you should strictly align with the same name that exists in the Secrets Management service.
+This is only a suggested name, and you should strictly align with the same name that exists in the Secrets Management service.
 > * When turned on, also a property which is considered a password, it will be shown as is and characters will not be masked.

 </web>